whyohengee/mysite/src/blog/creating-pages-from-markdown-files-in-gatsby.md

 exports.createPages = ({graphql, boundActionCreators}) => {};
 ```

-The `graphql` argument allows us to query for the Markdown slugs we created in the last step[add link], and `boundActionCreators` is a collection of functions that help us manipulate state on our site...from this collection, we'll be using a function called [`createPage`](https://www.gatsbyjs.org/docs/bound-action-creators/#createPage), but more on that in a sec.
+The `graphql` argument allows us to query for the Markdown slugs we created in the last step, and `boundActionCreators` is a collection of functions that help us manipulate state on our site...from this collection, we'll be using a function called [`createPage`](https://www.gatsbyjs.org/docs/bound-action-creators/#createPage), but more on that in a sec.

-Now in the exported function, we're going to be returning a Promise object[add link to Promises blog post here] that will be resolved when a `graphql` query is successfully run.
+Now in the exported function, we're going to be returning a Promise object[promises-basics] that will be resolved when a `graphql` query is successfully run.
 We're querying for all the slugs for our Markdown nodes.
 When the query is successfully run, we're going to log the results to the console using [JSON.stringify()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)...here's what that looks like:

 ```jsx